- What is the mission of the Rush ER?

-EPIC is Rush’s new state-of-the-art electronic documentation system.
+EPIC is Rush’s electronic documentation system.
 It is meant to house all the information in the medical center electronically.

 ASAP is the Emergency Department’s portion of this program.
 Many of the pieces will be similar to pieces you may have used on the floor, however there are many sections which are different.
 Therefore the training is mandatory for all students doing the rotation.
 The class will be posted onlineand you can register following these instructions:

 - Log onto the Leap Online Website